The convex dimension of hypergraphs and the hypersimplicial Van Kampen-Flores Theorem: Introduction

 \section{Introduction}

-Motivated by problems in convex combinatorial optimization~\cite{OnnRothblum2004}, Halman, Onn and Rothblum introduced the concept of convex dimension of uniform hypergraphs ~\cite{HalmanOnnRothblum2007}.
-A \defn{$k$-uniform hypergraph} is a pair~$H=(V,E)$ with~$E\subseteq \binom{V}{k}$; a \defn{convex embedding} of~$H$ into~$\RR^d$ is an injective map $f:V\to \RR^d$ such that the set of \defn{$k$-barycenters} is in convex position (i.e.\ no point is a convex combination of the others); and the \defn{convex dimension} of~$H$, denoted~\defn{$\cd(H)$}, is the minimal~$d$ for which a convex embedding of~$H$ into~$\RR^d$ exists.
+Motivated by problems in convex combinatorial optimization~\cite{OnnRothblum2004}, Halman, Onn and Rothblum introduced the concept of convex dimension of uniform hyper\-graphs \cite{HalmanOnnRothblum2007}.
+A \defn{$k$-uniform hypergraph} is a pair~$H=(V,E)$ with~$E\subseteq \binom{V}{k}$; a \defn{convex embedding} of~$H$ into~$\RR^d$ is an injective map $f:V\to \RR^d$ such that the \defn{$k$-barycenters} (i.e.\ the points of the form $\frac{1}{k}\sum_{v\in e}f(v)$ indexed by the hyperedges $e\in E$) are in convex position (i.e.\ no point is a convex combination of the others); and the \defn{convex dimension} of~$H$, denoted~\defn{$\cd(H)$}, is the minimal~$d$ for which a convex embedding of~$H$ into~$\RR^d$ exists.

 Their article focused on graphs, the $k=2$ case.
 They studied the problem of determining the convex dimension for specific families of graphs: paths, cycles, complete graphs and bipartite graphs.
 They also investigated the extremal problem of determining the maximum number of edges that a graph on $n$ vertices and fixed convex dimension can have.
 The latter problem has been studied afterwards by several authors, in particular because of its strong relation with the problem of determining large convex subsets in Minkowski sums~\cite{Bilka2010,EisenbrandPachRothvossSopher2008}.
 Indeed, convex embeddings of subhypergraphs of complete $k$-partite $k$-uniform hypergraphs correspond to subsets in convex position inside the Minkowski sum of $k$ sets of points.
 Diverse variants of the case $k=2$ have been considered in the plane~\cite{Bilka2010,EisenbrandPachRothvossSopher2008,GarciaMarcoKnauer2016,SkomraThomasse,Tiwary2014}, and also in~$\RR^3$~\cite{SwanepoelValtr2010}.